HurriCast: Synthetic Tropical Cyclone Track Generation for Hurricane Forecasting

-Secondly, there's a clear shortage in the hurricane data we have.
+Despite this critical importance, the ability to simulate the tropical cyclone’s state at the scales needed to understand and manage these uses and their impacts is not readily accessible to key stakeholder communities.
+Several barriers inhibit acquiring real-world or appropriate synthetic datasets, processing these data, and efficiently incorporating data from different phenomena and scales for tropical cyclone system research.
+Firstly, there is a clear shortage in the hurricane data we have.
 When modeling hurricanes, we look at three main areas: hazard, exposure, and vulnerability.
 Each area needs its own set of data.
 But often, this data is incomplete, inconsistent, or even missing~\cite{SurfaceP}.
-Additionally, the current best datasets~\cite{fang2011smart} of hurricanes only cover around 100 years, and even within this, only some of the data is seen as trustworthy and complete, as mentioned by Powell et al.\cite{powell2005state}.
+Furthermore, the current best datasets~\cite{fang2011smart} of hurricanes cover around 100 years, and even within this, only some of the data is considered trustworthy and complete, as mentioned in \cite{powell2005state}.

+Secondly, existing approaches~\cite{AMultivariateS, powell2005state} often overlook comprehensive temporal and spatial analyses before generating synthetic data for tropical cyclone trajectories.
+This oversight means that they may not fully account for changes in hurricane behavior over time or across different locations.
+Understanding the patterns of hurricanes across various time frames (e.g., seasons) and geographical regions is crucial for accurate predictions.
+For example, the trajectory of a hurricane in a coastal region may differ significantly from one that forms further out at sea (detailed in section 3.6).
+Similarly, hurricanes in consecutive years may share more characteristics than those from decades apart.
+However, SOTA methods ~\cite{WEI2023105398, Moradi2016, Mudigonda2017SegmentingAT, bose2022simulation} often overlook temporal and spatial variations, risking the loss of critical information and leading to inaccurate or unreliable predictions.

-To tackle the first challenge, we begin with a study analyzing both temporal and spatial tendencies of hurricane tracks.
-We employ the ARIMA model to forecast future hurricane track counts based on temporal trends and utilize K-MEANS to cluster and sample hurricane tracks with spatial similarities.
-For the second challenge, we select the most representative hurricane tracks as seeds and employ an Autoencoder to simulate hurricane patterns derived from these seeds.
+To address these challenges, we begin by analyzing both the temporal and spatial tendencies of tropical cyclone tracks.
+We use the ARIMA model to estimate future tropical cyclone track counts based on temporal trends and apply K-MEANS clustering to group and sample tropical cyclone tracks with similar spatial characteristics.
+After that, we pick the most representative tropical cyclone tracks as seeds and use an Autoencoder to simulate hurricane patterns derived from these seeds.